Friday, April 4, 2008

 Timing and Spacing

-e process of creating an animated sequence.
+Working in a pose to pose method allows you establish your timing early in the process of creating an animated sequence.
 After your timing has been established you can then create the poses that will define the spacing between your timing poses.
 The spacing poses will depend on your timing poses so you must nail down the timing poses first.
 Fussing with inbetweens comes much later in the process and is entirely dependent on the quality of poses you create first.
 We will start with the timing poses only.

-that occurs at a specific moment.
+So, what constitutes a timing pose?
+A timing pose defines an extreme in the movement that occurs at a specific moment.
 In this case, we will use the moment when the heel of the front foot first contacts the ground.
 We will call this pose the contact pose.
 We will not be using the term key pose for this because key poses are story telling poses and not necessarily extremes in movement.
 This distinction also comes form Richard Williams.

 One additional note, this will be a stationary (treadmill style) walk cycle.
 Most 3D animators start with this type of walk cycle, most traditional 2D animators don't.
 Different mediums sometimes require different approaches to the same goal.